-Employees of the Board are required by statute to contribute 5% of their salary to the Teachers' Retirement System.
+Employees of the Board are required by statute to contribute a percentage of their salary to the Teachers' Retirement System (7.5% for Tier 1 employees and 6.0% for Tier 2 employees).
 The Board is required to contribute the remaining amounts necessary to fund the actuarial determined contributions to ensure sufficient assets will be available to pay benefits when due.
 Each year the Teachers' Retirement System recommends to the Legislature the contribution rate for the following fiscal year, with the Legislature setting this rate in the annual appropriation bill.
 The percentages of the contributions and the amount of contributions made by the Board and the Board's employees equal the required contributions for each year as follows: